replicatedhq/replicated-field-labs/instruqt/closing-information-gap/05-releasing-an-update/assignment.md

 Creating an Upgraded Release
 ============================

-There will be three releases already available for the Harbor application.
+There will be three releases already available for the Slackernews application.
 This shows the eovlution of the application over time.

 ```